Thousands of Israelis march on Benjamin Netanyahu's residence as tensions reach boiling point

 Thousands of Israelis marched on Benjamin Netanyahu's residence in Jerusalem and blocked highways in Tel Aviv on Sunday night as tensions reached boiling point over the prime minister's deeply unpopular legal reforms.

-As demonstrators protested against Mr Netanyahu in Tel Aviv, video footage appeared to show some protesters in Jerusalem breaking through a security barrier near Mr Netanyahu's residence in Gaza Street.
+As demonstrators protested against Mr Netanyahu in Tel Aviv, video footage appeared to show some protesters in Jerusalem breaking through a security barrier near Mr Netanyahu's residence.
 But Israeli police later denied reports that there had been a security breach.

 Police sprayed protesters with water cannons and many of the demonstrators had moved on to the Knesset, the Israeli parliament, as of the early hours of Monday morning.